fungos/blog/content/cr-simple-c-hot-reload.md

 toc = true
 +++

-Recently I've been back to hobby coding simple C stuff, and one project that I'm doing with a friend tries to simple emulate some old game.
+Recently I've been back to hobby coding simple C stuff, and one project that I'm doing with a friend tries to simply emulate some old game.
 The idea is really basic, but we want to do it in the C-style without over engineering or losing track of the hobby feeling.

 But!
 It is really hard to not care at least a bit, even if it is just hobby stuff.
 I got literally side-tracked at one point and here I describe why and the resulting product of this.